oracle/weblogic-image-tool/documentation/1.9/content/samples/create-image-wdt.md

 **Note**: If you are creating a JRF domain and want WebLogic Deploy Tool to create the RCU schemas for you, you can specify the connection information in the model.
 See [Specifying RCU information in the model](https://github.com/oracle/weblogic-deploy-tooling/blob/master/site/rcuinfo.md).

-## Copyright
-Copyright (c) 2019, 2021, Oracle and/or its affiliates.